cmjgrubb/Powershell/README.md

 # Powershell
-Just some random Powershell scripts
+Just some Powershell scripts to help with system administration